Off-equatorial deflections and gravitational lensing. I. In Kerr spacetime and effect of spin: Introduction

 The above works however did not systematically take into account the finite distance effect of the source and observer.
 The lens equations used were also based on the first-order approximation of the geometrical relations linking the angle of the source against the lens-detector axis and the apparent angle.
-In this work, we will develop a perturbative method that can compute the deflection and GL of signals with arbitrary orientation directions in the Kerr spacetime.
+In this work, we will develop a perturbative method that can compute the deflection and GL of test particles with arbitrary orientation directions in the Kerr spacetime.
 Moreover, the method can take into account the finite distance effect of the source and observer, which allows the use of the exact GL equations to obtain the image positions, their magnifications and time delays.
-Furthermore, we will not limit the trajectories to lightrays but deal with signals with general asymptotic velocity, i.e., timelike signals are also included.
-The deflection and GL of timelike signals have drawn more attention in recent years \cite{Pang:2018jpm, Li:2019qyb,Jia:2020xbc, Liu:2020mkf} with the fast development of neutrino \cite{IceCube:2018dnn,IceCube:2018cha, IceCube:2022der} and cosmic ray (see \cite{AMS:2021nhj} and references therein) observation technologies, and the discovery of gravitational waves (GW) and the fact that GWs in some beyond GR theories are massive \cite{LIGOScientific:2016aoc, LIGOScientific:2017vwq}.
+Furthermore, we will not limit the trajectories to light rays but deal with test particles with general asymptotic velocity, i.e., massive particles are also included.
+The deflection and GL of massive particles have drawn more attention in recent years \cite{Glicenstein:2017lrm,Pang:2018jpm, Li:2019qyb,Li:2019vhp,Crisnejo:2019ril,Li:2020dln,Jia:2020xbc, Liu:2020mkf} with the fast development of neutrino \cite{IceCube:2018dnn,IceCube:2018cha, IceCube:2022der} and cosmic ray (see \cite{AMS:2021nhj} and references therein) observation technologies, and the discovery of gravitational waves and the fact that gravitational waves in some beyond general relativity theories are massive \cite{LIGOScientific:2016aoc, LIGOScientific:2017vwq}.